 Or – “There Are Old Pilots And Bold Pilots, But Few Old, Bold Pilots…” I saw recently that a clinical study proved that January 25th is the most depressing day of the entire year, scientifically and unequivocally.
 While I don’t disagree with that sentiment (especially as it regards the attendance of employees in Midwestern United States call centers) I find it fascinating that somebody actually got paid to try and figure out something that silly and (let’s be honest, here) banal.
 Still and all, it’s the kind of story that you read and go, “Yeah, I can see that.”
 Thus,

 Or – “Where’s My Santa On The Shaver, Dammit?”
 Sometimes the holidays turn into a blur of food and family and spectacle, like the Roman Empire right before the Dark Ages.
 When that happens, it’s good to have Rapid Fire Reviews: Reading the comics, so you don’t have to!

+Geoff Johns announced during the Smallville panel that he is writing an episode called Society that introduces the Justice Society of America to the Smallville universe.
 Also announced during the panel is word that Allison Mack and Tom Welling will both direct episodes this season.Â And as we hinted at the other day, Clark Kent will don the Superman suit in the season’s debut episode.Â The producers do want the series to go to a 10th season, and are hoping the shows move to Friday night will help that.The appearance of Zod, played by Callum Blue, will help that as

 Geoff Johns made it official with his announcement that he is leaving Justice Society of America after issue #26.
 The JSA to me represents everything good about life, work and superheroes.
 In life, generations past, present and future all provide different viewpoints.
 There can be something magical when itÂ’s past from grandfather to father to son or from mother to daughter or son to grandfather.
 ThereÂ’s nothing more important than family Â– and family means a lot more than just blood relatives.
 ThatÂ’s what my very first book, STARS & S.T.R.I.P.E., was about and thatÂ’s what JSA, and life, is